-Step I - Requires no more than five (5) years of experience as a physician providing medical services in an ambulatory care facility.
+Step I - Requires no more than five (5) years of experience as a physician providing medical services, in a patient-facing clinical setting.

-Step II - Requires a minimum of five (5) but no more than ten (10) years of experience as a physician providing medical services in an ambulatory care facility.
+Step II - Requires a minimum of five (5) but no more than ten (10) years of experience as a physician providing medical services, with two (2) years in a patient-facing clinical setting.

-Step III - Requires a minimum of ten (10) but no more than fifteen (15) years of experience as a physician providing medical services in an ambulatory care facility.
+Step III - Requires a minimum of ten (10) but no more than fifteen (15) years of experience as a physician providing medical services, with five (5) years in a patient-facing clinical setting.

-Step IV - Requires a minimum of fifteen (15) but no more than twenty (20) years of experience as a physician providing medical services in an ambulatory care facility.
+Step IV - Requires a minimum of fifteen (15) but no more than twenty (20) years of experience as a physician providing medical services, with five (5) years in a patient-facing clinical setting.

-Step V - Requires a minimum of twenty (20) years of experience as a physician providing medical services in an ambulatory care facility.
+Step V - Requires a minimum of twenty (20) years of experience as a physician providing medical services, with five (5) years in a patient-facing clinical setting.

-When an employee in a job classification covered by this Agreement meets the minimum eligibility requirements for a step, they shall be elevated to the applicable step.
+When an employee in a job classification covered by this Agreement meets the minimum eligibility requirements for a step, they shall be elevated to the applicable step, as identified in Section 412.